XinRC/XinRC/README.md

 ### Welcome to my profile!

 I am a current undergraduate student studying Computer Engineering at New York University, interested in a variety of Computer Science/Engineering fields.
-Currently, I am dabbling in computer vision but I have a lot of other areas I want to explore!
+Currently, I am dabbling in computer vision, but I have a lot of other areas I want to explore!

 ####  Goals and Interests
 - 👁️ Computer Vision